Condos and Colocation

 End of Life

-Customers must replace equipment that is over 5 years old or opt to donate it to ARCH.
-Proper procedures should be followed to surplus old equipment.
-It is the PI’s responsibility to surplus the old hardware or move it to another location.
+Customers must replace equipment that is over 5 years old.
+Proper procedures should be followed to recycle surplus old equipment responsibly.

 Server Administration

 Professional administration is required.
-Servers that are maintained by students will not be allowed in the colocation area.
-If there is no professional administration, ARCH might be able to provide system administration for a fee, if resources are available.
-This service will depend on the size and complexity of the system.
+Servers that are maintained by students will not be allowed in the co-location area.
+If there is no professional administration available from the PI/Center/Institute, MARCC may provide system administration for a fee determined on a case-by-case basis.
+This fee will depend on the size and complexity of the system.
 An MOU will be provided.

 Support

-ARCH will provide initial support for deployment, installation, network access, facility access.
+MARCC will provide initial support for deployment, installation, network access, and facility access.

 Cost

-There is no cost to the customer for housing servers or utilities (the respective customer’s schools will pay for space and utilities).
-The only cost to the PI will be for common infrastructure: racks, cable trays, electrical work, and any other needs to be determined after discussions between customers, IT@JHU and ARCH.
+There is no cost to the customer for housing servers or for the cost of utilities.
+The expectation is that the customer’s School or research center/institute will pay charges for space and utilities.
+ARCH support will be calculated on the percentage of an FTE that is required to manage the systems.
+There will be some additional cost for racks, cable trays, electrical work, and any other needs to be determined after discussions between customers, IT@JHU and ARCH.

 Conflict

-The Deans (vice-dean for Research and Sr. Associate Dean for finances) will be resolving any potential conflicts.
-However, every customer will agree and sign an MOU that describes all requirements and responsibilities.
-This document will drive this process.
+The Deans of the Schools involved will be responsible to resolve any potential conflicts (typically the Vice-Dean for Research and Sr. Associate Deans for finance).
+However, every customer must agree and sign an MOU that describes all requirements and responsibilities.

 Requests